-- An overview of operational policies including discipline and guidance practices, and procedures for the release of children; An overview of your policy on the prevention, recognition, and reporting of child abuse and neglect, including: - - (A) Factors indicating a child is at risk of abuse or neglect; (B) Warning signs indicating a child may be a victim of abuse or neglect;

-- (C) Procedures for reporting child abuse or neglect; and (D) Community organizations that have training programs available to child-care center staff members, children, and parents;

-(4) An overview of the procedures to follow in handling emergencies, which includes sharing the emergency preparedness plan with all employees.
-Emergencies may include, but are not limited to, fire, explosion, tornado, toxic fumes, volatile persons, and severe injury or illness of a child or adult; and

-- (6) Administering medication, if applicable, including compliance with §746.3803 of Minimum Standards (relating to what authorization must I obtain before administering a medication to a child in my - care); (7) Preventing and responding to emergencies due to food or an allergic reaction; - (8) Understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury such as electric hazards, bodies of water, and vehicular traffic; - (9) Handling, storing, and disposing of hazardous materials including compliance with §746.3425 of Minimum Standards (relating to Must caregivers wear gloves when handling blood or bodily fluids containing blood); and - (10) Precautions in transporting children if your children if your center transports a child who's chronological or developmental age is younger that nine years old. - (11) NAEYC Code of Ethical Conduct (12) Confidentiality - (13) Effective Communication with staff and parents - (14) Working with MECC students and students with disabilities - (15) Curriculum (FrogStreet) and online student management system - (16) Scheduling and Time Clock - (17) Social Emotional and Trauma in Early Childhood Education - (18) Cultural Competence and Reducing Implicit and Explicit Bias
+- (1) An overview of the minimum standards; - (2) An overview of operational policies including discipline and guidance practices, and procedures for the release of children; (3) An overview of your policy on the prevention, recognition, and reporting of child abuse and neglect, including: - - (A) Factors indicating a child is at risk of abuse or neglect; - (B) Warning signs indicating a child may be a victim of abuse or neglect; (C) Procedures for reporting child abuse or neglect; and - (D) Community organizations that have training programs available to child-care center staff members, children, and parents; (4) An overview of the procedures to follow in handling emergencies, which includes sharing the emergency preparedness plan with all employees.
+Emergencies may include, but are not limited to, fire, explosion, tornado, toxic fumes, volatile persons, and severe injury or illness of a child or adult; and - (5) The location and use of fire extinguishers and first-aid equipment. - (6) Administering medication, if applicable, including compliance with §746.3803 of Minimum Standards (relating to what authorization must I obtain before administering a medication to a child in my care): - (7) Preventing and responding to emergencies due to food or an allergic reaction; - (8) Understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury such as electric hazards, bodies of water, and vehicular traffic; (9) Handling, storing, and disposing of hazardous materials including compliance with §746.3425 of Minimum Standards (relating to Must caregivers wear gloves when handling blood or bodily fluids containing blood); and - (10) Precautions in transporting children if your children if your center transports a child who's chronological or developmental age is younger that nine years old. - (11) NAEYC Code of Ethical Conduct - (12) Confidentiality - (13) Effective Communication with staff and parents - (14) Working with MECC students and students with disabilities - (15) Curriculum (FrogStreet) and online student management system - (16) Scheduling and Time Clock - (17) Social Emotional and Trauma in Early Childhood Education - (18) Cultural Competence and Reducing Implicit and Explicit Bias